Sujith Vaassudev

 Sujith Vaassudev is an Indian cinematographer and film director who works predominantly in Malayalam films.
 He has also worked in several Tamil and Telugu films.
-He is best known for his works in Memories (2013), 7th Day (2014), Drishyam (2014) and Lucifer (2019).
+He is best known for his works in Memories (2013), 7th Day (2014), Drishyam (2014), Lucifer (2019), L2: Empuraan (2025).
 He was the recipient of the Kerala State Film Award for Best Cinematographer in 2013.

 Career

-Started his career as camera assistant in a studio called Sangeetha Vision in Trivandrum.
-From there he gradually build his knowledge in cinematography by assisting many cameramen.
+Started his career as a camera assistant in a studio called Sangeetha Vision in Thiruvananthapuram.
+From there he gradually built his knowledge in cinematography by assisting many cameramen.

-He started his first independent works for television on 1998.
+He started his first independent works for television in 1998.

 He has done more than 1000 episodes for television for various Malayalam channels.

 He assisted Raja Rathinam for a while in cinematography.